cikennedy/README-generator/README.md

   ## Description

-  This project is intended to create a simple and useful README for people working on coding projects.
+  This project is intended to allow users to quickly and easily generate a README.md file for their project.

   ## Table of Contents